Philip Westfall, August 13, 2019

 It’s always unfortunate when such promising tech doesn’t make it.

 However, for PageCloud, the worst part is seeing 60k+ customers who lost their investment and were never properly informed about what was going to happen to their websites.

 Because of this, we decided to create a unique offer to help the Grid backers get their websites online.

 If you show proof of purchase (screenshot) of a payment made to the Grid, we will provide you with a free website for one year ($240 value).

 No strings attached.
 If you don’t like the website after a year, you can simply walk away forever.

-To benefit from this promotion, start your free trial and reach out to our in-app support team to let them know you had a Grid subscription.
+To benefit from this promotion, create your free Pagecloud account and reach out to our in-app support team to let them know you had a Grid subscription.
 They will be happy to provide you with additional information.